 - Bring your ID and a completed health declaration.
 You may also get a health declaration to complete during your vaccination appointment.

-- Wear clothes that make it easy to access your upper arm during vaccination.
+- Wear clothes that make it easy for you to be given an injection in your upper arm.
 For example, a short-sleeved sweater.

 - Do not come to the clinic if you have Covid-19 symptoms.
 Reschedule your appointment instead.